Euboid/ChromecastWallpapers/README.md

 # ChromecastWallpapers
-A simple python program that gets the links of featured photos that are displayed on a device using chromecast
+A simple python script that gets the links of featured photos that are displayed on a chromecast device.